There are a number of different reasons why a Destination Unavailable message appears in CrashPlan:

 This article explains causes for each of these circumstances.

 “Destination unavailable.
-Backup location is not accessible” means that the location of the archive on the destination computer is not valid.
+Backup location is not accessible” means that the location of the archive on the destination computer is currently unavailable.
 This could be because the drive is not currently mounted or because permissions do not allow access.
-It is not a network error.
+It could also signify a network issue.

 This message has two possible causes: